Hybrid vehicle: Plug-in hybrid electric vehicle

 The Toyota Prius Prime has an all-electric range of 25 mi.

 The Ford Fusion Energi is a plug-in hybrid with an all-electric range of 21 mi.

 Another subtype of hybrid vehicles is the plug-in hybrid electric vehicle.
 The plug-in hybrid is usually a general fuel-electric (parallel or serial) hybrid with increased energy storage capacity, usually through a lithium-ion battery, which allows the vehicle to drive on all-electric mode a distance that depends on the battery size and its mechanical layout (series or parallel).
 It may be connected to mains electricity supply at the end of the journey to avoid charging using the on-board internal combustion engine.

 This concept is attractive to those seeking to minimize on-road emissions by avoiding—or at least minimizing—the use of ICE during daily driving.
-As with pure electric vehicles, the total emissions saving, for example in CO_{2} terms, is dependent upon the energy source of the electricity generating company.
+As with pure electric vehicles, the total emissions saving, for example in terms, is dependent upon the energy source of the electricity generating company.

 For some users, this type of vehicle may also be financially attractive so long as the electrical energy being used is cheaper than the petrol/diesel that they would have otherwise used.
 Current tax systems in many European countries use mineral oil taxation as a major income source.
 This is generally not the case for electricity, which is taxed uniformly for the domestic customer, however that person uses it.
 Some electricity suppliers also offer price benefits for off-peak night users, which may further increase the attractiveness of the plug-in option for commuters and urban motorists.